 Organ donation in the United States operates under a strictly controlled system with federal rules and oversight, but body donation remains largely ignored by legislators.
 There are no national laws controlling it, and only a few states have passed relevant legislation.
 MedCure is one of several whole-body donation programs who would like to see that change.

-Accreditation for Body Donation Industry
+Accreditation for Whole-Body Donation Industry

 MedCure and other reputable programs have long stressed the importance of donors choosing to work with accredited donation programs.
 For a program to earn and maintain accreditation means that they have met certain standards and have agreed to act according to certain practice guidelines set forth by the accrediting body.